IIIF-Commons/docs-old/step-six-define-options.md

 }
 ```

 If no overlay is specified, it will default to a plain old canvas that we can draw on.
-We also need to add an `ISvgDrawComponent.ts` interface:
+We also need to add an `ISvgDrawComponent.ts` interface...